- When Is the Latest You Can Take the SAT? - July 22, 2018

 Starting 11th Grade: 8 Things You Need to Do to Own Your Junior Year

 Starting 11th grade is sometimes a stressful time for students.
 Whereas 9th and 10th grade were times of transition and hitting your stride, 11th grade is often when high school really kicks into high gear.
 There’s not much time left for experimenting with different activities or finding the right course load.
 Instead, you’re expected to hit the ground running.

-In addition, your junior year marks the beginning of some of the more serious college search process.
-You’ll need to curating a college list, preparing for standardized tests, and deciding how to present yourself as a college applicant.
+In addition, your junior year may be the beginning of the college search process.
+You’ll need to start curating a college list, preparing for standardized tests, and deciding how to present yourself as a college applicant.
 It can all seem a little overwhelming at first glance.
 Luckily, if you break it down into smaller pieces and get a better idea of what to expect, you’ll have no trouble.
 Wondering where to get started?
 Here, we discuss eight things you’ll need to do as you start 11th grade.

 Register for the PSAT